-I am a ‘systemic practitioner’ (I’ve completed many other pieces of training too) this refers to a Clinician who has completed Family and Systemic Psychotherapy to intermediate level.
-I am a member of the Association of Family Therapy ( AFT) Systemic practice underpins many important developments in services and training in public, non-statutory and independent services in the UK.
-See About AFT for further details of systemic practice in action.
+I am a ‘systemic practitioner’ (I’ve also completed many other training pieces).
+This refers to a Clinician who has completed Family and Systemic Psychotherapy to an intermediate level.
+Systemic practice underpins many essential developments in services and training in public, non-statutory and independent assistance in the UK.
+See About AFT for further details of the systemic approach in action.

-Conflict can escalate when the people involved are too angry to listen to each other.
+Conflict can escalate when people are too angry to listen to each other.
 Misunderstandings fuel arguments.
 Suggestions include:

 - Try to stay calm.